chromice/ae/documentation/index.md

 Strictly speaking æ is not a framework, because it imposes no rules on how your should structure your code: there are no canonical directory structure or file-naming conventions.
 As far as the author is concerned, all your code may be happily contained in a single <samp>index.php</samp> or be equally happily spread across dozens of directories and hundreds of files.

-It would not be unreasonable to assume that it will be one or more PHP scripts that will be responsible for one or more of the following tasks:
+It would not be unreasonable to assume that your app will be made of one or more PHP scripts responsible for at least one of the following tasks:

 - *Handling requests*, i.e. determine what to do based on request URI, GET/POST parameters, form values, etc.
 - *Operating on internal state*, e.g. reading/writing files, cookies, session variables, database records, etc.